executebig/www/content/press.md

 ## Our Programs

+### Fellowship

+A six-week virtual program to introduce beginner students to the interdisciplinary world of computer science.

 ### Travel Grant

 A scholarship awarded to passionate high school hackers in need, giving them the opportunity to attend the best high school hackathons.